UK’s oldest open-air pools to be restored to their former glory

 A community project

-As landowner, Bath & North East Somerset Council has worked closely with the Trust, supporting it with a limited amount of grant funding and backing the Trust’s restoration scheme and bid for the HLF grant.
+As landowner, Bath & North East Somerset Council has worked closely with the Trust, supporting it with a limited amount of grant funding and backing the Trust’s restoration scheme and bid for the National Lottery grant.

 Councillor Paul Myers, cabinet member for Economic and Community Regeneration said: “This is excellent news from the Heritage Lottery Fund and it means the Trust can now start work to bring the site back into use.
 As a council we have worked with the Trust and have supported the commitment of local people who have secured the future of a valuable city asset.”